 Today I would like to talk about some aspects which are important to consider when we wish to create an aligned soulful career.
 It is necessary to write about it, because I see many people and especially women, trapped in a role or career that does not align with what they find important in their current phase of their lives.

 Many of us start to take decisions in their career when we are in our twenties.
 We start to choose our studies, our master and first jobs, based on what we think is aligned with us.
-When clients work with me on a soul-centered career coaching program one of the first questions I ask is: "What drove you to choose your study or first jobs?"
+When clients work with me on designing their authentic career, one of the first questions I ask is: "What drove you to choose your study or first jobs?"
 And their answer is that they do not know especifically.
 It happened.
 It landed in their laps and they went on with it.

 Personal experience in Creating an Aligned Career

 Now that is just life.
 Who is aware in their early twenties, when we make important decisions about our future?
 Even if we are aware and choose with our hearts, what feels aligned with us in our twenties does not not always feel aligned with who we are in our thirties or forties.

 I have been changing several times in my career from role and sector.
 I started studying Tourism when I was 18.
 Because while I was living in Mallorca, that was the best option and it was based on job security.
 I then moved to the Netherlands where I studied Spanish language and Literature because I missed that culture when I was living in the Netherlands.
 I was a Spanish teacher for many years.
 I loved that, but they job did not pay well enough and I did not know how to set up a small business then.

 I decided to start a career in project management.
 I liked organizing and I worked as a project manager in translation agencies while I was a part-time Spanish teacher.
 I wanted to to make a career out of it and got hired in a big international consultancy firm.
 I became a project manager consultant which I enjoyed, until I came back from my pregnancy leave.
 Everything changed from that moment.
 It took me a while to realize what it was that caused it.